larsreed/testdata/README.md

 * `FieldConcatenator(fieldSeparator: String, generator*)` takes a field separator in addition to the generators

 ### SomeNulls ###
 This generator takes another generator and a percentage as input.
-Values are retrieved from the original generator to retrieve its values, and then replaces approximately N% of the occurrences (decided by a random generator) with `null`.
+Values are retrieved from the original generator, it then replaces approximately N% of the occurrences (decided by a random generator) with `null`.
 N==0 means no nulls, N==100 means only nulls, N==50 approximately 50% nulls etc.

 Methods: